allenai/allennlp/tutorials/tagger/README.md

 The last thing to notice is that we also instantiate a `CategoricalAccuracy` metric, which we'll use to track accuracy during each training and validation epoch.

-Because of the dependency injection, that's all we have to do to define the model.
+Because of the dependency injection, that's all we have to do to construct the model.

 ### Implementing `forward`